Why Your Mac Keeps Going to Sleep and How to Fix It

 Note

-Both of these approaches are all-or-nothing.
+Both of these are blunt tools.
 They can't say "stay awake while Final Cut is rendering, but sleep normally otherwise."

 The conditional approach

-The real fix is a tool that keeps your Mac awake only when specific conditions are met.
-Shake It On does exactly this.
-It moves your mouse slightly at regular intervals, resetting the idle timer, but only when your conditions say to.
+What you actually want is a tool that keeps your Mac awake only when specific conditions are met.
+Shake It On does this.
+Moves the mouse slightly at regular intervals, resetting the idle timer, but only when your rules say to.

-• Stay awake when plugged in, sleep on battery
+• Awake when plugged in, sleep on battery

-• Stay awake when a specific app is running (Xcode, Handbrake, etc.)
+• Awake when a specific app is running (Xcode, Handbrake, etc.)

 • Pause during video calls (camera detection)